DEvil0000/ansible-pi4-ffoffloader/README.md

 PI4 offloader with ansible

-This role is ment to install a Freifunk offloader on Raspbian, Debian or Ubuntu. ffbsee and ffmuc are both supported (simultaneously) including mesh and map.
+This role is meant to install a Freifunk offloader on Raspbian, Debian or Ubuntu. ffbsee and ffmuc are both supported (simultaneously) including mesh and map.
-The role supports a single hardware interface using VLANs as well as two hardware interfaces (uplink + freifunk VLANs).
+The role supports a single hardware interface using VLANs as well as two hardware interfaces (uplink + Freifunk VLANs).
 Wifi is only partially working.

 supported services: